karaokemugen/karaokemugen-app/README.md

 ## License

 Karaoke Mugen is licensed under MIT License.
 Other projects related to Karaoke Mugen may have other license terms.
-Please check every project for more informations.
+Please check every project for more information.